Employing Vendor Management Best Practices in Fleet Services

 About the Client

 The client is a multinational leasing and fleet management services provider.
-Since being founded in Germany, the business fleet services provider has gone on to become one of the largest privately held vehicle fleet management companies in the region.
+The business fleet services provider has gone on to become one of the largest privately held vehicle fleet management companies in Europe.

 The Business Challenge